 - Shred bills, statements, credit card offers, and other financial papers that have account numbers, names and addresses associated with them.
-Consider choosing estatements for your financial accounts.
+Consider choosing eStatements for your BECU and other financial accounts.

 - Change passwords often.
 Create and use strong and unique passwords.
-Consider using a password management service like 1Password or LastPass to ensure it is encrypted and your password is unbreakable.
-Learn more.
+Consider using a password management service to ensure it is encrypted and your password is unbreakable.